Corporate Governance Policy

 The Company upholds a principle to treat every shareholder without any discrimination and relies on equality of shareholders and awareness of fundamental rights of shareholders, for example, rights on buy and sell share, right of receiving profit share, rights on receiving adequate business information of the Company, rights on attending the meeting for voting shareholders or withdrawing director, appointing auditor and asking issues relevant to the company, for example dividend payment, stipulating or amending the Company’s rules and regulations and memorandum of associations, decrease or increase of capital

-The Company endeavors to treat employees equitably and fairly, while providing them suitable compensation, continual training and skill development for improved productivity, as well as a provident fund and other fringe benefits such as bonus, health insurance, life insurance, etc. In 2016, the average number of hour for employee’s trainings is 12 hours per year and no accidents.
+The Company endeavors to treat employees equitably and fairly, while providing them suitable compensation, continual training and skill development for improved productivity, as well as a provident fund and other fringe benefits such as bonus, health insurance, life insurance, etc. In 2015-2017, the average number of hour for

 The Company emphasizes on safety on employee’s life and health as follows;